ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 repository will fail without an organization name.

 Organization names can contain lowercase alphanumeric characters and underscores.
-None of the characters in an organization name have any semantic meaning.
+None of the characters in an organization name will have any semantic meaning.

 The organization names `ballerina` and `ballerinax` are reserved for system use.
 Modules in `ballerina` and `ballerinax` are included within the system distribution.

-At Ballerina Central, every account is assigned a personal organization name, which is chosen by a user when creating their account initially or is derived from the email address of the user.
+At Ballerina Central, every account is assigned a personal organization name, which is chosen by the user when creating their account initially or is derived from the email address of the user.

 When pushing a module from a local computer into Ballerina Central, the user's organization name in the Ballerina